Fokke-/bartender.js/README.md

 If bar is opened when there's already another active bar, the open bar will be closed and the library will pause for the given time before opening the another bar.

-#### focusTrap

-Type: `boolean`, Default: `false`

-If enabled, keyboard focus will be trapped either to the page content or to the currently open bar.

-**IMPORTANT:** If you enable this, you **must** provide a way to close the bar with keyboard.
-Even though by default `esc` key closes the bar, adding a dedicated close button to the bar is highly recommended.

 ## API

 ### destroy()